mikics/gsoc-jupyterbook/submission.md

 In the second demo, we show how to implement perfectly matched layers (shortly PMLs) for the same problem solved in the first demo, i.e. the scattering of a TM-polarized plane wave by an infinite gold wire.
-Perfectly matched layers are artificial layers that gradually absorb outgoing waves impinging on them, and are extensively used in time-harmonic electromagnetic problems for domain truncation.
-However, their mathematical implementation can be quite tricky, and therefore showing the math and the corresponding DOLFINx implementation is crucial for allowing users to quickly apply the FEniCSx environment to their electromagnetic problems.
+Perfectly matched layers are artificial layers surrounding the domain that gradually absorb outgoing waves impinging on them, and are extensively used in time-harmonic electromagnetic problems to solve the corresponding PDE within a finite domain.
+However, their mathematical implementation can be quite tricky, and therefore showing the math and the corresponding DOLFINx implementation is crucial for allowing users to quickly use FEniCSx to solve photonic problems.

 For this demo, we chose to use a square PML layer.
-In order to define PML, we implement in the PML domain a complex coordinate transformation of this kind:
+In order to define PML equation, we use a complex coordinate transformation of this kind in the PML domain:

 $$
 \begin{align}